davidtaing/document-exam/README.md

 ### Development Tips

-- Use `poetry shell` to activate the Python virtual environment
+- Use `poetry run` to execute commands in the Python virtual environment
 - Backend API endpoints are prefixed with `/documents` and `/chat`
 - Frontend uses React Router for navigation
 - Database migrations are automatically applied on startup